akrizs/colorPaletteGenerator/README.md

 # colorPaletteGenerator
-Small tool to generate scss file and a .json file from exported json file from SIP color picker.
+Small tool to generate scss file and a .json file from exported .json/.ase file from SIP color picker or a .ase file from Adobe CC.

 # Setup
 Basic download and do npm install, nothing more fancy.

 # Use
-Export a palette from SIP as .json, put it at root with the app.js file with the name palette.json and run "node app.js".
+Export a palette from SIP as .json, put it in import folder, file with the name of the palette before ending .json/.ase and run "node app.js".
-The .json and .scss will be exported into "export" folder.
+The .json and .scss will be exported into "export/paletteName" folder.